Back to results

 • Pre-booking not required

 In The Storey building a stained glass window provides light, enhances the architecture and has an educational function.
-Behind the Georgian wall in the gardens is a folly, acknowledging the skills of people who created fruit tree varieties.
+Admire the historic portico gate entrance opposite Lancaster Castle, the Georgian wall and huge copper beech tree in the garden.

 The Storey (formerly The Storey Institute) and gardens are situated below Lancaster Castle.
 The building was designed by the architects Paley and Austin from offices at 24 Castle Park and built 1887 to 1891.
 The stained glass window on the first floor was created by Shrigley & Hunt.
 The medallions at the top of the window depict figures of Art, Sculpture, Architecture, Music, Literature and Science, representing the purpose of the Storey Institute.
 Beneath are panels with the names of people distinguished in these disciplines.
 Shrigley & Hunt had their studios and workshops at 23 Castle Hill from 1873 to 1959.